jocoly/borpa/README.md

   OPENAI_MODEL="text-davinci-003" // the default OpenAI language model used if the user does not provide one

+  CONTAIN_BORPA=true // true forces borpa to ignore messages from all but the provided channel

+  DISCORD_CHANNEL_ID=CHANNEL ID GOES HERE // if CONTAIN_BORPA=true then this is the only channel borpa will read

 ### 5. Open a new terminal window at the project directory and start the bot.**
 `cd bot && node bot.js`